-In 2010, I started to study and practice yoga under the guidance of Steve Harrison and Sarah Wilkes-Harrison at the Yoga Sanctuary, Southampton, UK, and it has simply transformed my life.
-I completed my 200 hour yoga teacher training programme over a period of 18 months there, graduating in 2014 and then studied a further 18 months of a yoga deepening programme.
-Over 6 years, I studied a number of yoga, meditation, scripture and philosophy courses and I discovered a profound love for kirtan or mantra and music at the Yoga Sanctuary.
+In 2010, Hannah started to study and practice yoga under the guidance of Steve Harrison at the Yoga Sanctuary, Southampton, UK, and it simply transformed her life.
+Hannah completed her 200 hour yoga teacher training programme over a period of 18 months there, graduating in 2014 and then studied a further 18 months of an advanced teacher training programme.
+Over 6 years, she studied a number of yoga, meditation, scripture and philosophy courses and discovered a profound love for mantra and music, kirtan there.

 Mother Nature is one of my greatest teachers.
 In my spare time, I love to get out into the mountains, to hike and in winter, to ski.
 I enjoy spending time forest bathing, barefoot walking, toe dipping and swimming in cold lakes and rivers.
 I also enjoy cycling, gardening and I love to sing, make music and dance.